Case Management Career Satisfaction Surpasses National Average in 2024

 When looking for jobs for Case Managers most people look in the obvious places, hospitals, insurance companies, and Workers’ Compensation.
 But while they are the most popular places for case managers to work according to the 2022 Case Management Salary and Trends Survey (Cooper-Gillingham et al., 2022) that is also where everyone else is looking.
 This often makes it difficult to get an interview let alone a job offer.
 But by thinking outside the box and looking beyond these obvious places to find case management jobs you will have a better chance of finding your dream job.

-Is Case Management a Good Career Move for Nurses?
+Is Case Management a Good Career Move for Nurses in 2022?

-Is Case Management a Good Career Move for Nurses?
+Is Case Management a Good Career Move for Nurses in 2022?

 This article compares survey results from nurses and case managers.
 So is Case Management a good career move for Nurses?
 The results show that case managers earn more than nurses, are more satisfied with their job, and the majority of case managers plan to stay with their current employer.
 However, case management is not the right career move for every nurse.
 Nurses considering case management should research the field to ensure it is the right fit for them.